Tuesday, 14 September 2021

 - Aisling’s (17) shares her experience of setting boundaries.

 Think of boundaries as bubbles that protect us.
 Imagine everyone has an invisible bubble surrounding them.
 This bubble is our “boundary” both physically and emotionally.

-This bubble can act as an invisible barrier to the actions or words that we don’t want to receive from others.
+This bubble can act as an invisible barrier to actions or words we don’t want to receive from others.
 Using our personal values, we get to decide where the line is.

 Sometimes, other people overstep the boundary without our permission.
 This can happen physically when someone enters our personal space without consent.
 Or emotionally, when we hear harsh remarks made about us and can’t help but let them sink in.